Nairobi, 1975: The World Council of Churches and Human Rights

 Apart from its general deliberations on human rights, the Assembly produced reports dealing with human rights in relation to Latin America and the Helsinki Final Act, each of which revealed some of the currents that were determining the direction of the WCC and laid bare underlying tensions.
 Nairobi’s report on Latin America reflected Third World concerns in that it reiterated the importance of the relationship between structural ‘root causes’ such as underdevelopment and inequality on one hand and ‘symptoms’ – violations of human rights – on the other.
 Nevertheless, the immediate concern of the report was with civil and political rights, since the military regimes that had come to power in Brazil, Uruguay, Chile and elsewhere in the preceding years stood in the way of social justice.
 The illegitimate way in which these governments had come to power, the methods of repression which they used – most notoriously torture and disappearances – and the ideological affinities between the Latin American opposition and their supporters abroad, notably through the rise of ‘liberation theology’, produced a powerful transnational movement.
 Financial and other support for organizations opposing these regimes marked an important step in the WCC’s human rights engagement, especially from the 1973 military coup in Chile on, as the organization instituted a Human Rights Resources Office for Latin America, which helped spur the Nairobi Assembly to its ambitious vision for human rights.

 Debates about the Helsinki Final Act generated the most intense controversy of the Assembly.
 The publication of an appeal for religious liberty by two Russian Orthodox Christians, the layman Lev Regelson (30 July 1939 –) and the priest Gleb Yakunin (4 March 1936 – 25 December 2014), in an unofficial conference newspaper, sparked intense disagreements.
 A number of delegates from Western churches pushed to issue a call on the Soviet Union to respect religious liberty.
 They were resisted by the representatives of the Russian Orthodox Church (which had become a member of the WCC in 1961) as well as others.
-Only after considerable acrimony and extended proceedings was a compromise reached, which contained a more reserved call for religious liberty and the promise that member churches would always be consulted.
+Only after considerable acrimony and extended proceedings was a compromise reached, which contained a more reserved call for religious liberty and reiterated that member churches would always be consulted.
 In other words, the WCC would not go against the position of the Russian Orthodox Church, which was that voicing public criticism of the situation in the USSR was inappropriate.
 Ecumenical work on the implementation of the Helsinki Final Act was taken up by regional church organizations rather than the WCC, coming together, on the initiative of the CCIA, in the Churches’ Human Rights Programme for the Implementation of the Helsinki Final Act.

-Others, like the church historians and theologians Katharina Kunter, Annegreth Schilling and Christian Albers, have countered that the WCC was in a process of readjustment towards the concerns of Third World churches.
+Others, like the church historians and theologians Katharina Kunter, Annegreth Schilling, and Christian Albers, have countered that the WCC was in a process of readjustment towards the concerns of Third World churches.
 These viewed issues of development, self-determination and racial justice as more pressing than what they perceived as a blinkered, Cold War-related struggle over religious liberty.
 While acknowledging that the WCC did relatively little on behalf of dissidents in the Eastern bloc, these authors point out the difficulties inherent in dealing with the Orthodox member churches from Eastern Europe and the USSR.
-Furthermore, while the WCC’s work for human rights in Latin America and elsewhere might have been inflected by affinity with socialism, this did not mean that it was not a bona fide attempt to effect ecumenical action and correct what had so far been a largely Western-dominated agenda (nor was this new approach taken only by non-Western churches and theologians).
+Furthermore, while the WCC’s work for human rights in Latin America and elsewhere might have been inflected by Marxism, this did not mean that it was not a bona fide attempt to effect ecumenical action and correct what had so far been a largely Western-dominated agenda (nor was this new approach taken only by non-Western churches and theologians).

 As a number of historians, such as Samuel Moyn, Stefan-Ludwig Hoffmann, and Jan Eckel have recently emphasized, human rights was never the only idiom available for phrasing demands for justice, and the concept’s use has been subject to great change over time.
 The relationship between human rights as articulated at Uppsala and Nairobi on the one hand and other ecumenical causes on the other is therefore an important subject for further research.
 Racism, self-determination, refugees, development, the position of women, and other issues were clearly connected to the WCC’s discourse on human rights, but the nature of these linkages and intersections varied over time.
 As an institution that engendered debate and action in relation to these issues, the WCC impacted upon the imaginaries of many millions of Christians worldwide.
 By vastly expanding its conception of human rights at Nairobi, the WCC went far beyond what secular partner organizations like Amnesty International were willing to say and do.
 Whereas Amnesty tended to decontextualize human rights violations in order to depoliticize them, and at the time only worked on issues of civil and political rights, the WCC pulled in the opposite direction, embracing human rights as part of a much wider, religiously inspired vision of liberation.